openaps/docs/docs/docs/Customize-Iterate/offline-looping-and-monitoring.md

 2. xDrip+ Android app (https://github.com/NightscoutFoundation/xDrip).
 In the app, the REST API Upload feature is normally used to upload CGM data to Nightscout.
 We use this feature to upload CGM data to xDripAPS on your OpenAPS rig (further details below).
 3. Your OpenAPS rig - usually a Raspberry Pi or an Intel Edison.

 OpenAPS/xDripAPS will NOT upload CGM data to Nightscout.
-It is possible to enter two upload destinations in the XDrip+ Android app separated by a space character - the rig for offline looping and Nightscout for upload when internet access is available.
+It is possible to enter two upload destinations in the XDrip+ Android app delimited by a space character - the rig for offline looping and Nightscout for upload when internet access is available.
 If no CGM data is available to xDripAPS for any reason, OpenAPS will fall back to downloading CGM data online from Nightscout if an internet connection is available.

 #### Setup Steps (using oref0-setup.sh script)